fmhh/All-in/soapui/README.md

 #### Configuration

 * AP_ID: Each customer will need their own AP_ID.
 This identification is provided by Swisscom.
-* SSL KeyStore: A certificate is required for the SSL handshake.
-This certificate is provided by Swisscom.
+* SSL KeyStore: You need your personal SSL certificate to establish a connection to AIS.
+This certificate must be signed by the Swisscom CA. Please get in contact with Swisscom to order a certificate.

 #### Instructions